 Critters don’t eat them.
 They are poisonous, and somehow deer, squirrels and other animals know this and leave them alone.

-Daffodils will continue to come back every year basically forever, but you can divide them in the summer and have more to spread around.
+Daffodils will continue to come back every year basically forever.
+However, you can divide them in the summer and have more to spread around.

 The Chinese view the daffodil as a symbol of good luck.
 Legend states that if a daffodil blooms in your garden on New Year’s Day, you will have good fortune for the entire year.